gordonwatts/atlas-plot-agent/notebooks/adl-benchmarks/results/plan-query/plan-question-02.md

 ```

 ## Notes:
-  * The jets are assumed to be massless, so a mass of 0.0 is used when creating the 3-vector.
-If the jets have mass, this value should be updated accordingly.
+  * The mass of the jets is assumed to be zero for simplicity, as it is not provided in the input data.
+  * The function constructs a 4-vector for each jet using the provided `jet_pt`, `jet_eta`, and `jet_phi` fields.
-  * The function returns a dictionary with a single entry, "jet_pT", which contains the pT values of the jets for histogramming.
+  * The `jet_pT` is extracted from the 4-vector and stored in the dictionary for histogramming.
 >>end-reply<
 ### stdout: